aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     teleport-message,string,The message issued to players that are teleported with ``/region teleport``

 .. tip::
-    As mentioned above, the ``teleport`` and ``spawn`` location flags default to "members", which means that only members can take advantage of them by default.
+    As mentioned above, the ``spawn`` location flag defaults to "members", which means that only members can take advantage of it by default.
 Set the region group for the flag to change this.

 .. tip::
     If overlapping regions have the same ``greeting`` or ``farewell`` flag, no message is sent when moving between these regions, e.g. if you enter one region while being in the other.
 This is also true, in a more general sense, of any player movement that does *not* result in the flag at the "from" and "to" locations changing.